 The kind of thing that’s warm, comforting, and packed with protein and flavour.

 You guys, this Pan-Fried Broccoli recipe is exactly that kind of thing.
-It legit takes 10-ish minutes to throw together, and you get to eat an entire head of broccoli for dinner without feeling like a weirdo.
-It’s a light and satisfying dish I think you’ll enjoy as much as I do.
+It legit takes 10-ish minutes to throw together, and you get to eat an entire head of broccoli for dinner and still be super satisfied.
+It’s a light and tasty dish I think you’ll enjoy as much as I do.

 You’re just a handful of ingredients away from this simple and satisfying meal.
 You’re gonna need to grab some:

 - Broccoli –> The star of the show!

 - Toasted sesame oil –> Bringing the flavour like woah.